grafana/grafana/docs/sources/panels/visualizations/time-series/graph-time-series-as-points.md

 +++
-title = "Create scatter plot graphs" keywords = ["grafana", "time series panel", "documentation", "guide", "graph"] weight = 300
+title = "Graph time series as points" keywords = ["grafana", "time series panel", "documentation", "guide", "graph"] weight = 300
 +++

-# Create scatter plot graphs
+# Graph time series as points

 > **Note:** This is a beta feature.
 Time series panel is going to replace the Graph panel in the future releases.

-This section explains how to use Time series field options to create a scatter plot graph and illustrates what the options do.
+This section explains how to use Time series field options to visualize time series data as points and illustrates what the options do.

-## Create a scatter plot graph
+## Create the panel

 1. [Add a panel](https://grafana.com/docs/grafana/latest/panels/add-a-panel/).
 Select the [Time series]({{< relref "_index.md" >}}) visualization.
 1. In the [Panel editor](https://grafana.com/docs/grafana/latest/panels/panel-editor/), click the **Field** tab.
 1. In Style, click **Points**.

-## Style the scatter plot graph
+## Style the points

-Use the following field settings to refine your scatter plot graph.
+Use the following field settings to refine your visualization.

 For more information about applying these options, refer to: